Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Finitely many inequivalent maximal Hamiltonian torus actions on a compact symplectic four-manifold

 In her monograph, Karshon established that a Hamiltonian circle action extends to a toric action if and only if each fixed surface has genus zero and each non-extremal level set for the moment map contains at most two non-free orbits \cite[Proposition 5.21]{karshon}.
 In particular, every maximal circle action on $(M,\omega)$ has either \begin{itemize}[leftmargin=1in] \item[(Case I)] two fixed surfaces; or \item[(Case II)] exactly one fixed surface. \end{itemize} For a maximal circle action, then, if $g(\Sigma)=0$, then the decorated graph with respect to any metric must have at least $3$ chains.
 Karshon also showed that if $M=\CP^2$ or is obtained from an $S^2$-bundle over $S^2$ by at most one symplectic blowup, then every effective circle action extends to a toric action.

-In Case I above, the Hamiltonian $S^1$-space can be obtained by a sequence of $r$ equivariant symplectic blowups from a space with two fixed surfaces and no interior fixed points, that is from a symplectic $S^1$-ruled surface \cite[Theorem 6.1]{karshon}.
+In Case I above, the Hamiltonian $S^1$-manifold can be obtained by a sequence of $r$ equivariant symplectic blowups from a manifold with two fixed surfaces and no interior fixed points, that is from a symplectic $S^1$-ruled surface \cite[Theorem 6.1]{karshon}.
 If $g(\Sigma)=0$, then by the comments above, we must have $r>1$.
 If $g(\Sigma)>0$, then every Hamiltonian circle action falls into Case I.

-For Case II, the $S^1$-space can be obtained by a sequence of $r>1$ equivariant symplectic blowups from either a minimal model of four isolated fixed points or from a minimal model of one fixed surface and two isolated fixed points.
+For Case II, the $S^1$-manifold can be obtained by a sequence of $r>1$ equivariant symplectic blowups from either a minimal model of four isolated fixed points or from a minimal model of one fixed surface and two isolated fixed points.
 Both minimal models are projections of Delzant polytopes.

-\begin{Notation} \labell{notm} Fix $(M,\omega)$ that is a symplectic manifold obtained by a sequence of $r$ symplectic blowups from a ruled symplectic $S^2$-bundle $(M_{\Sigma},\omega_{\Sigma})$ over a surface $\Sigma$, using Notation~\ref{basic notions}.
+\begin{Notation} \labell{notm} Fix $(M,\omega)$ that is a symplectic manifold obtained by a sequence of $r$ symplectic blowups of sizes $\varepsilon_1,\ldots,\varepsilon_r$ from a ruled symplectic $S^2$-bundle $(M_{\Sigma},\omega_{\Sigma})$ over a surface $\Sigma$, using Notation~\ref{basic notions}.
 As a smooth manifold, $M$ is the $r$-fold complex blowup of $M_{\Sigma}$, equipped with a complex structure such that each fiber is a holomorphic sphere.
 Let $E_1,\ldots,E_r$ denote the homology classes of the exceptional divisors.

 Let

 Then $N$ is the maximal possible number of edges + fat vertices in the extended decorated graph of a Hamiltonian circle action on $(M,\omega)$, and in particular bounds from above the number of chains in such a graph. \end{Notation}